-To Solve the above problem , we have ansible which is configuration and automation tool used for deploying multiple applications on multiple systems easily it could be CLOUD, Services, orchestration etc.
+Ansible is a configuration and automation tool used to easily deploy multiple applications on multiple systems; it could be CLOUD, Services, orchestration, etc.

 Table of Content

 - What is Ansible ?